fclaerho/quarkwm/doc/install.md

 5. Restart your session.

-If you encounter any problem, please read the following detailed procedure (which contain additional notes that may be useful).
+If you encounter any problem, please read the following detailed procedure which contain useful additional explanations.

 Modules
 -------